Green building in the United States: Federal High-Performance Green Buildings

-Green Affordable Housing
+Green affordable housing

-Green Affordable Housing is affordable housing that exhibits "green" or "sustainable" features.
+Green affordable housing is affordable housing that exhibits "green" or "sustainable" features.
 Several state and local governments have adopted programs that encourage or require building green when constructing affordable housing.

 Mixed-income housing developer McCormack Baron Salazar was the first developer in the world to have received two U.S. Green Building Council LEED for Neighborhood Development (LEED-ND) Certifications for completed neighborhoods University Place, in Memphis, Tennessee and Renaissance Place in St. Louis, MO.
 Both are urban, mixed-income, affordable developments built under the Department of Housing and Urban Development’s HOPE VI program.

 State and local initiatives

 California

 The 2010 California Green Building Standards Code(Calgreen) is the first statewide green building code in the country and seeks to establish minimum green building standards for the majority of residential and commercial new construction projects across California.

 San Francisco Mayor Gavin Newsom approved a green building ordinance in early August 2008 that imposes strict requirements on newly constructed residential and commercial buildings within the city, as well as building renovations.

 For homes, the ordinance requires ratings from the GreenPoints rating system, developed by a non-profit organization called Build It Green.
 Starting next year, new "small" residential buildings (those with four dwellings or fewer) must achieve 25 GreenPoints (equal to the "Elements" rating), but do not need to be rated.
 For 2010 and 2011, the homes must be GreenPoint Rated and building applications must demonstrate that a minimum of 50 GreenPoints (equal to the "Whole House" rating) will be achieved.
 And starting in 2012, building applications for new homes must demonstrate that at least 75 GreenPoints will be achieved.
 The same rules apply for mid-size residential buildings, except that the requirement for 75 GreenPoints starts earlier, in 2011.

 For commercial buildings and high-rise residential buildings, the ordinance adds in requirements from the U.S. Green Building Council's LEED (Leadership in Energy and Environmental Design) rating system.
 Starting in November (if the California Energy Commission has approved the legislation), new permit applications for high-rise residential buildings must include documentation to achieve LEED certification (or 50 GreenPoints), and starting in 2010, they must include documentation to achieve LEED Silver certification (or 75 GreenPoints).
 A number of specific LEED standards must also be met for landscaping, water use reduction, and construction debris management.
 Mid-size commercial buildings don't need to meet LEED certification requirements but must meet LEED standards for building commissioning, landscaping, water use, and construction debris management starting in 2009, and must meet enhanced commissioning standards and tighter water use requirements starting in 2010.
 Beginning in 2012, the buildings must also meet LEED standards for the use of on-site renewable energy or the purchase of renewable energy credits.